rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 ## Program to create a link list and give options to insert data at the beginning, at any position or at the end - NORMAL [Link list insertions](./class-codes/link-list-with-3-ins.c)

+## Program to create a link list and give options to insert data at the beginning, at any position or at the end.
+Accept the data in the main part of the program - HARD [Link list insertions with options](./class-codes/link-list-with-3-ins-hard.c)

 _________________________________________________________________________

 ### TEST Codes